 Transfer times and methods are suggested from Leeds-Bradford Airport, Manchester Airport and London (centre).

-Outward: Hourly bus shuttle to Harrogate, then hourly buses to Pateley Bridge (total allow 2.5 hrs) OR Pre-bookable taxi to first hotel
+Outward: Hourly bus shuttle to Harrogate, then half-hourly buses to Ripon (total allow 2 hrs) OR pre-bookable taxi to first hotel.

-Return: Taxi to Clapham, train to airport via Lancaster (total 2½ hrs) OR Pre-bookable taxi direct to airport
+Return: Taxi to Clapham (instead of Settle – small supplement), train to airport via Lancaster (total 2½ hrs) OR pre-bookable taxi direct to airport.

-Outward: Half-hourly train to Harrogate via Leeds or York (c.3 hrs) then then hourly buses to Pateley Bridge (total allow 4 hrs) OR Pre-bookable taxi from Harrogate to first hotel
+Outward: Half-hourly train to Thirsk (2hrs+ direct) then two-hourly bus to Ripon (40 mins), or Harrogate via Leeds or York (~3 hrs) then half-hourly buses to Ripon (total allow 4 hrs) OR pre-bookable taxi from Thirsk or Harrogate to first hotel.

 Full transfer advice, including timetables, is provided in your Walkers’ Pack.
 Contact us if you would like additional pre-booking information.